Model Checking Linear Dynamical Systems under Floating-point Rounding: Pseudo-periodic orbits of non-negative LDS

 Let us first consider top SCCs, these are SCCs with no incoming edges from states of other SCC, and therefore the value of each variable at each step depends only on the value of states in the same SCC.

 \begin{lemma} Let $S_j$ be a strongly connected component of $(M, x)$.
-Let $S_{j,i} = \{(q,i) \in S_j\}$ be the states associated with $S_j$ from the $i$th phase.
+Let $S_{j,i} = \{(q,i) \in S_j\}$ be the states associated with $S_j$ from the $i$-th phase.

-There exists $C\leq \period d^2$, such that for every $i,j$ $(M^C)_{S_{j,i}}$ is positive. \end{lemma} \begin{proof}
+There exists $C\leq \period d^2$, such that, for every $i,j$, $(M^C)_{S_{j,i}}$ is positive. \end{lemma} \begin{proof}

-The matrix $(M^\period)_{S_{j,i}}$ is non-negative, irreducible (\emph{aka} its graph is strongly connected) and of period 1.
+The matrix $(M^\period)_{S_{j,i}}$ is non-negative, irreducible (\emph{i.e.}, its graph is strongly connected) and of period 1.
 As such, $(M^\period)_{S_{j,i}}$ is primitive~\cite{Boyle2005NOTESOT} which means that a power $C'$ of this matrix is positive.
 The theorem follows with $C=\period C'$.
-Moreover, $C'$ is at most $d^2-2d+2$\cite{SCHNEIDER20025}. \end{proof}
+Moreover, $C'$ is at most $d^2-2d+2$~\cite{SCHNEIDER20025}. \end{proof}

-Our goal is to show that within an SCC, each of the non-zero entries are of a similar magnitude due to the presenece of a relatively short path ($C$) between any two states in the SCC.
+Our goal is to show that within an SCC, each of the non-zero entries are of a similar magnitude due to the presence of a relatively short path ($C$) between any two states in the SCC.
 To do this we introduce the notion of closeness and observe some useful properties.